debitoor/debitoor-api-docs/README.md

 3. [Start interacting](#debitoor-api-endpoints) and build cool stuff!

 ## Registration
 In order to interact with the API you first need to register an application.
 You can do this from the [Settings page](https://app.debitoor.com/account/settings) inside the app.
-This will give you a `client_id` and a `client_secret` which are used to authenticate your application when interacting with the Debitoor API.
+This will give you a `client_id` and a `client_secret` which are used in the to authenticate your application during the OAuth 2.0 flow.

 You can register as many applications as you like.

 ## Authentication
-All requests to the API need to be authenticated.
-This is done by including an OAuth 2.0 `access_token` as a query string, cookie or custom header.
-You can read more about how to obtain and use access tokens in our [OAuth 2.0 Guide](https://github.com/e-conomic/debitoor-api/blob/master/pages/authentication.md).
+The Debitoor API supports the OAuth 2.0 protocol for authentication and authorization.
+You can read more about setting up OAuth in our [Authentication Guide](https://github.com/e-conomic/debitoor-api/blob/master/pages/authentication.md).

 ##Debitoor API Endpoints

 The API is accessed via `https://api.debitoor.com` and speaks JSON over HTTPS.

-All the API endpoints are documented in detail here:
+All endpoints are documented in detail here:

 > [https://api.debitoor.com/api](https://api.debitoor.com/api)